diegodevdan/gendra-test/INSTRUCTIONS.md

 1. At the terminal where the project runs, press `"c"` to show the QR code
 2. Open the Camera app on your device
 3. Scan the QR code

+## Improvements
+Manage the state to save the results of queries made to the api to improve the user experience when scrolling through the page.